Take a Culinary World Tour — Right in Our Backyard

 But there are new restaurants, too, waiting to expand your horizons.
 How about some authentic Vietnamese cuisine at A Taste of Vietnam in Leominster, or a dinner of Tamarind Duck or Pad Pik King at Bangkok Hill, a Thai restaurant in Lunenburg?

 Love Mexican food?
-You’ll want to try the chimichanga and fajitas atin Fitchburg!
+You’ll want to try the chimichanga and fajitas at Zapata Mexican Cocina in Fitchburg!
 And for a great margarita to accompany a south of the border meal, try Happy Jack’s in Leominster.

 Did you know you can find a slice of South America right here in Johnny Appleseed’s backyard?
 Check out the Coxinha (croquette stuffed with seasoned shredded chicken) or an empanada platter at Comeketo Brazilian Steakhouse in Leominster.